Performance fishing apparel is only amazing if it includes the highest rated sun protection on the market.

 Is there a fisherman who hasn't gotten a sunburn before?

-The whole idea behind our apparel is to provide anglers with the most comfortable, and most durable, UPF 50+ performance fishing apparel on the market.
+The whole idea behind our apparel is to provide anglers with the most comfortable, and most durable, UPF 50+ performance fishing shirts on the market.
 Fishermen shouldn’t have to be slaves to the sun when they buy fishing gear—especially in their 40s, 50s, 60s, 70s and beyond.